DATASCULPTURE/Datasculpture/README.en.md

 # Datasculpture

+## Program

-This program is a shape generator in Processing.
+The Datasculpture program is a shape generator in Processing.
 It generates a shape from a .csv file and exports it to a .stl file.
 The entry point is the file ```main.pde```